syssi/esphome-soyosource-gtn-virtual-meter/README.md

 * https://secondlifestorage.com/index.php?threads/limiter-inverter-with-rs485-load-setting.7631/
 * https://github.com/PepeTheFroggie/Soyosource-GridTie-inverter-24V-LCD-replacement

-[^1]: Some Soyosource inverters doesn't respond to the status request (`0x24 0x00 0x00 0x00 0x00 0x00 0x00 0x00`) via RS485.
+[^1]: Some devices doesn't respond to the status request (`0x24 0x00 0x00 0x00 0x00 0x00 0x00 0x00`) via RS485.
 The reason is unknown.
 This has no effect on the limiter feature.
 The inverter processes the power demand requests silently.
 There is a new hardware version since 2022 (purple mainboard / fw version `STC8-2022-218`) which probably doesn't respond to requests anymore.
 The 2021 version (blue mainboard & green mainboard, fw version `2021-301`) responds for some people and for some not. ([#48](https://github.com/syssi/esphome-soyosource-gtn-virtual-meter/issues/48))